-Dive into the benefits of lawn aeration and what it requires.
-We’ll define the process and explain when and how to achieve the best results.
+Dive into the benefits of lawn aeration, what is the best time to aerate lawn in Houston, and what it requires.
+We’ll define the process and explain when and how to achieve the best results in the aeration of your lawn.

 What Is Lawn Aeration?